aswinmohanme/blog/priv/content/posts/2025/02-11-craftmanship-ai.md

 ---

+I have been using Github Copilot from the time it came out to a couple weeks ago.

 When I code with an LLM, I feel like the code is machine produced, there are edges poking out, you can notice that out there, but when I write code by myself, it feels like I bought made a pottery can out there.

 It's like pottery, AI is a machine that can produce a pot then and there.
 The first pot I made sucked, there was a lot of issues that my instructor had to get it over with.